Last Updated on 2025/04/05 Scaling Stateless Components

 PIC

 Last week, when we setup the ECS service, we noticed that we could not get an endpoint because the instance would only be provisioned after our Terraform code had run.
-This is because ECS is already a dynamic scaling service and it expects a load balancer to route its traffic.
+This is because ECS is a dynamic scaling service and it expects a load balancer to route its traffic.
 To get started we need to create a target group which defines where traffic can be routed to.

 PIC